 Galaty has worked in Greece since the early 1990s, having conducted dissertation research at the Mycenaean Palace of Nestor at Pylos.
 He maintains an active interest in Mycenaean archaeology and consults on several Mycenaean research projects, including the Iklaina Archaeological Project (IKAP) and a project to document and publish fully the Linear B tablets from Pylos, including PXRF analysis, which Galaty oversees.
 Galaty co-directs The Diros Project, a program of survey and excavation focused on Neolithic Alepotrypa Cave in the Mani region.
 The Diros Project conducted excavations at the site of Ksagounaki, located just outside Alepotrypa, finding evidence for a large Copper Age village and an unexpected Mycenaean ossuary.

-In 2018, in collaboration with the Kosovo Institute of Archaeology, Galaty will launch a new research project in western Kosovo, in the Peja-Istog region.
-The project will begin with intensive survey and documenting of sites in the region.
+In 2018, in collaboration with the Archaeological Institute of Kosova, Galaty launched a new research project: Regional Archaeology in the Peja and Istog Districts of Kosova (RAPID-K).
+The project is co-directed with Haxhi Mehmetaj and Sylvia Deskaj.
+Over the course of three summer seasons (2018, 2019, and 2021), RAPID-K surveyed 16.68 sq km and discovered 50 new sites.
 The city of Peja sits just on the other side of the mountains from Shkodra and Shala.
-A main goal of the project is to understand interaction between Kosovo and Albania and similarities and differences in their respective archaeological records.
+A main goal of the project is to understand interaction between Kosova and Albania and similarities and differences in their respective archaeological records.